 There is a place where the human side of medicine is elevated, examined, and revered.
-Our Center for Medical Humanities, Compassionate Care and Bioethics, situated in the Department of Preventive Medicine in the School of Medicine, is devoted to training medical students and health professionals as well as conducting high impact research and scholarship in the three thematic components reflected in its name.
+Our Center for Medical Humanities, Compassionate Care and Bioethics, situated in the Department of Family, Population and Preventive Medicine in the School of Medicine, is devoted to training medical students and health professionals as well as conducting high impact research and scholarship in the three thematic components reflected in its name.
 While we maintain and develop curricula on these three themes with a primary focus on the medical school, we are also actively engaged in undergraduate and graduate teaching across the university.
 We maintain a productive research portfolio combining work in the traditional humanities including bioethics, narrative medicine, health care justice, health policy, and history; clinically-oriented scholarship centered on compassion, altruism, and palliative care; and NIH funded scientific research.
 Building on a rich legacy of four decades of exemplary medical humanism at the Stony Brook University School of Medicine, the Center was founded in August of 2008.

 We are sometimes asked about our three-part name, The Center for Medical Humanities, Compassionate Care, and Bioethics.
 These are not three separate silos, but integrated concentric circles expanding outwards to form a trajectory for becoming effective humanistic physicians.
 The three elements have a natural order that helps students shape their professional identity while nurturing core values: